Elbagast/TF2_Mod_Builder/README.md

 - Editor for individual sections of the Project, that update if the data changes elsewhere.
 - Editors can be opened and closed as needed via the Outliner.
 - Section names have unique names that maintain uniqueness when edited.
-- Rudimentary undo and redo behaviour that is in need of debugging.
+- Undo, redo and clear history to edit what currently exists.